shanemelliott/createAppts/README.md

 # Create Clinics and Appointments in VistA

 This repo containes some scripts for creating VistA Clinics and appointments in VistA.
+This makes use of vista-api (https://github.com/department-of-veterans-affairs/octo-vista-api)

 The basics are: